 “This all sounds like a nice bonus, but I’m just here for the software.
 What if I’m prioritizing technical work over ‘culture’?”

-I, too, got into software purely because I find it satisfying to write software, and love the rare occasions where I get to spend most of my time focusing on software instead of nagging companies about these culture processes.
-In fact, the point of all these work culture observations is to find a job where I just get to write some good god damn software, and I feel extremely burnt out that I have had to learn about all these subtleties by trial and error in order to unblock my job.
+I, too, got into software purely because I find it satisfying to write software, and love the rare occasions where I get to spend most of my time focusing on software instead of nagging companies about unblockers.
+In fact, the point of all these work culture observations is to find a job where I just get to sit down and write some goddamn software, and I feel extremely burnt out that I have had to learn about all these subtleties by trial and error in order to unblock my job.
 (For a great explanation on how this happens to people, I highly recommend Glue Work.)

 Unfortunately, that idealized job doesn’t exist for many people.
 Lack of thoughtful work culture is an enormous obstacle to most people’s ability to get shit done once your organization grows so that you have more than one coworker on your immediate team.